• Skip to primary navigation

 Saucing the Burnt Ends

 Now that you've cubed up the pork belly, it's time to add a few ingredients to the pan to help build up your flavor.
 Cube up 4 tablespoons of butter, and place the cubes on top of the burnt ends.
-Drizzle a few tablespoons of honey over top, and then add about 1 cup of bbq sauce.
-I make a sauce here that give the burnt ends a really good flavor.
+Drizzle a few tablespoons of honey over top, and then add about 1 cup of BBQ sauce.
+I make a sauce here that gives the burnt ends a really good flavor.

 Cover the pan with foil and seal it tight.
 Throw it back on the smoker and turn the heat up to 250.
 Don't go much higher than 250, because you'll risk burning, and you don't want to burn the burnt ends just yet!